DarwinNE/innuhs_pyramid/README.md

 *__Good luck, you'll need it!__*

-The game is currently playable on the Commodore 128 (in 80-column mode), on the VIC-20 with the 16K RAM expansion, on the 64, Plus4, PET with 32K and on a modern computer terminal.
+The game is currently playable on the Commodore 128 (in 80-column mode), on the VIC-20 with the 16K RAM expansion, on the 64, Plus4, PET with 32K, TI99/4A with 32K and disk drive (40-column mode) and optionally with F18A (80-column mode), and on a modern computer terminal.

 To compile sources, you will need:

 * `gcc`
-* `Cc65`
+* `Cc65` (Commodore versions)
+* `tms9900-gcc`, `elf2ea5`, `ea5split` (TI99/4A versions)
 * `make`

 download the sources and type `make` in the directory where the code is present.
 The following files will be created:

 * `innuh-en` modern OS executable (maybe with a .exe extension if you are using Windows) with the English version of the game
-* `innuh-en` modern OS executable (maybe with a .exe extension if you are using Windows) with the Italian version of the game
+* `innuh-it` modern OS executable (maybe with a .exe extension if you are using Windows) with the Italian version of the game
 * `innuh-c128-it.prg` the Commodore C128 version of the game, in Italian
 * `innuh-c128-en.prg` the Commodore C128 version of the game, in English
 * `innuh-vic-it.prg` the Commodore VIC-20+16K version of the game, in Italian
 * `innuh-vic-en.prg` the Commodore VIC-20+16K version of the game, in English
+* `INUTIEN40` the 40 column TI99/4A version of the game, in English
+* `INUTIEN80` the 80 column TI99/4A version of the game, in English
+* `INUTIIT40` the 40 column TI99/4A version of the game, in Italian
+* `INUTIIT80` the 80 column TI99/4A version of the game, in Italian

 I tested the VIC-20 and the C128 versions on VICE emulators as well as on the real hardware (both PAL machines: the VIC-20 is a CR European version and the C128 is a C128D with the plastic case).
+Chue Xiong tested the TI versions have been tested in emulation.

 Here is the list of words understood by the game, while playing the version in English:
 ```